410AngelaVu/Web-Scraper-Capstone/README.md

 cd into the project and open a terminal.
 In the terminal just write rspec to run the tests.

+### Using the scraper
+When you run the scraper you will see welcome messageand it will ask you if you want to see a job list.

+If you want to see type 'list'

+You will get a list of remote jobs

+If you want to see company detail of specific job, enter the index

 ## Author